WebReflection/document-register-element/README.md

 ```

 # V1 Caveat
-The current standard cannot possibly be polifilled with vanilla JavaScript because created instances need an upgrade.
+The current standard cannot possibly be polifilled "*1:1*" with vanilla JavaScript because procedurally created instances need an upgrade.
 If the `constructor` is needed to setup nodes, there are two solutions:

 ### Upgrading the `constructor` context